Exceptional regions of the 2HDM parameter space: Conclusions and Future Directions

 If there is no phenomenologically successful 2HDM Yukawa Lagrangian consistent with the ERPS4 regime, then there are two possible approaches.
-In one approach advocated in Ref.~\cite{Dev:2014yca}, the ERPS4 conditions are imposed at the Planck scale.
-The Yukawa interactions represent a hard-breaking of the symmetries responsible for the ERPS4 regime.
+In one approach advocated in Refs.~\cite{Dev:2014yca,Darvishi:2019ltl}, the ERPS4 conditions are imposed at the Planck scale.
+The Yukawa interactions represent a hard breaking of the symmetries responsible for the ERPS4 regime.
 Hence, renormalization group evolution down to the electroweak scale will generate an effective 2HDM that deviates from the ERPS4 but might retain some of its best features (e.g., approximate Higgs alignment and approximate custodial symmetry).
 The second approach follows the proposals of Ref.~\cite{Draper:2016cag,Draper:2020tyq}, where vectorlike quark and lepton partners are introduced in an extended Yukawa Lagrangian.
-In this case, one can easily construct a Yukawa Lagrangian that is consistent with the ERPS4 regime (even in a one generation model of fermions and the vectorlike partners).
+In this case, one can construct a Yukawa Lagrangian that is consistent with the ERPS4 regime (even in a one generation model of fermions and the vectorlike partners).
 To ensure that the vectorlike fermions are sufficiently heavy to avoid current LHC search limits, one can introduce explicit mass terms for the vectorlike fermions, which then generate the soft-breaking squared mass terms of the ERPS4.

 In either of these two approaches, one can determine parameter regimes that are consistent with observed Higgs boson phenomena, while setting useful targets for precision Higgs studies at the LHC and future Higgs factories now under development.
-We shall defer such matters to a future study.
-Given that the ERPS4 provides a simple framework for an extended Higgs sector with a reduced number of free parameters, we would anticipate a number of useful correlations that could emerge, such as relations among various three-scalar couplings, if deviations from SM Higgs properties are detected and/or new scalar states are discovered.
+It is also of theoretical interest to seek out ultraviolet complete models that include the Yukawa sector to ultimately explain the origin of the fundamental symmetries that underlie the approximate symmetries governing the 2HDM at the electroweak scale.\footnote{For example, attempts to construct ultraviolet complete models that yield Higgs alignment without decoupling in the 2HDM can be found in Refs.~\cite{Antoniadis:2006uj,Ellis:2016gxa,Benakli:2018vqz,Benakli:2018vjk,Lane:2018ycs,Eichten:2021qbm}.} We shall defer such matters to future studies.
+Given that the ERPS4 provides a simple framework for the scalar potential of an extended Higgs sector with a reduced number of free parameters, we would anticipate that useful correlations could emerge, such as relations among various three-scalar couplings, if deviations from SM Higgs properties are detected and/or new scalar states are discovered.

 {\bf Acknowledgments}

 H.E.H. is supported in part by the U.S. Department of Energy Grant No.~\uppercase{DE-SC}0010107.
 H.E.H. is grateful for the hospitality and support during his visit to the Instituto Superior T\'{e}cnico, Universidade de Lisboa, and he also acknowledges fruitful discussions that took place at the University of Warsaw during visits supported by the HARMONIA project of the National Science Centre, Poland, under contract UMO-2015/18/M/ST2/00518 (2016--2021).
 The work of J.P.S. is supported in part by the Portuguese Funda\c{c}\~{a}o para a Ci\^{e}ncia~e Tecnologia (FCT) under Contracts No.~CERN/FIS-PAR/0008/2019, No.~PTDC/FIS-PAR/29436/2017, No.~UIDB/00777/2020, and No.~UIDP/00777/2020.